PiSiddartha/pi-docverifi/backend/README.md

 - Python 3.11 or 3.12 (3.13 has compatibility issues)
 - PostgreSQL database
-- Tesseract OCR
+- Poppler (for PDF processing - only needed for PDF fallback conversion)
-- Poppler (for PDF processing)
+- AWS Textract (for OCR - primary method)